SamsungInternet/homepage-archive/docs/content-blockers.md

 ---
 Content blockers can help your browsing experience to be less cluttered with unwanted content such as annoying adverts.
-They can help your privacy by blocking invasive tracking, save your data usage and even save your battery life.
+They can help your privacy by blocking invasive tracking, save your data usage and even improve your battery life.

 <figure>
   <img src="/images/docs/content-blocker-before-after.png" alt="Content blocking before and after">